UPDATED 2025 - Finding The Hidden Connection Between Menopause And Brain Aneurysms: Our Pledge To Build Greater Awareness And Research

-Today, on World Menopause Day 2024, we’re focussing on women – their risk of having an aneurysm and their risk of aneurysm rupture, especially those who have gone through the menopause.
+Last year we made a pledge on World Menopause Day 2024, to focus on women – their risk of having an aneurysm and their risk of aneurysm rupture, especially those who have gone through the menopause.

 Women are already more likely than men to develop brain aneurysms, with studies showing they are 1.5 times more likely to be affected.
 But after menopause, the risk rises sharply, increasing to 2.2 times more than in men.